-Employment of construction and extraction occupations is projected to grow 11 percent over the next ten years, faster than the average for all occupations, a gain of about 758,400 new jobs.
+Employment of construction and extraction occupations is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations, and gain about 400,000 new jobs.
 Overall growth in the economy and population will increase demand for new buildings, roads, and other structures, which will create new jobs in construction and extraction occupations.

 Boilermakers assemble, install, maintain, and repair boilers, closed vats, and other large vessels or containers that hold liquids and gases.

 Carpenters construct, repair, and install building frameworks and structures made from wood and other materials.

 Construction and building inspectors ensure that construction meets local and national building codes and ordinances, zoning regulations, and contract specifications.

 Construction equipment operators drive, maneuver, or control the heavy machinery used to construct roads, bridges, buildings, and other structures.

 Construction laborers and helpers perform many tasks that require physical labor on construction sites.

 Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.